-The sclerotherapy treatment was developed in the 1920’s.
-During the procedure, a sclerosing solution is injected into the vein through a tiny needle which generally causes very little pain.
-The solution injures the vessel lining and slowly sticks together closing off the vessel which then gradually disappears.
-A typical treatment may last for 15 to 20 minutes and consists of multiple injections.
+The sclerotherapy treatment was developed in the 1920s.
+During the procedure, a sclerosing solution is injected into the vein through a tiny needle, which generally causes very little pain.
+The solution injures the vessel lining and slowly sticks together, closing off the vessel, which then gradually disappears.
+A typical treatment may last 15 to 20 minutes and consists of multiple injections.
 Sclerotherapy may eliminate the need for more invasive surgical procedures.

 You may be asked to wear special support stockings to help keep pressure on the veins.
 This will reduce bruising and help keep the treated veins closed.
 Bruises around the treated areas usually disappear after the first week.
-A tan or brownish pigment may persist for 2-4 months when larger veins are involved.
+A tan or brownish pigment may persist for two to four months when larger veins are involved.
 Occasionally, small clots can develop at the injection site.
-These are not a cause for concern and may be removed to allow faster healing.
+These are not cause for concern and may be removed to allow faster healing.

 Patients are generally encouraged to resume normal activities immediately.
 We do ask that you refrain from vigorous activities for the first 24 hours.
 Walking is encouraged because it increases blood flow through the other veins

 Lasers are also used to treat blood vessels called telangiectasias.
 In most cases we start with sclerotherapy and progress with lasers for difficult-to-treat areas.
 The level of discomfort is similar for both lasers and sclerotherapy.